hashgraph/stablecoin-studio/custodialwalletutils/README.md

   The `sign` method of `FireblocksStrategy` takes a `SignatureRequest`, converts the transaction bytes to a hex string, signs this string using the Fireblocks API, and then converts the signature from a hex string to a `Uint8Array`.

-- `config.ts`: configuration file for the `custodialwalletutils` tests.
-This file is responsible for setting up the configurations for the `FireblocksConfig` and `DFNSStrategy` classes, which are used to manage the interactions with the Fireblocks and DFNS APIs, respectively.

-  The `dotenv` package is used to load environment variables from a `.env` file.
-These environment variables are then used to set up the configurations for the `FireblocksConfig` and `DFNSStrategy` classes.

-  The `TEST_TIMEOUT` constant is set to 10000 milliseconds, or 10 seconds.
-This value can be used to set a timeout for tests to prevent them from running indefinitely.

-  The `fs` and `path` modules are used to read the private keys for the Fireblocks and DFNS configurations from files.
-The path to these files is specified by the `FIREBLOCKS_API_SECRET_KEY_PATH` and `DFNS_SERVICE_ACCOUNT_PRIVATE_KEY_PATH` environment variables, respectively.

 Each test file contains multiple tests for the different methods in the corresponding class from the `src/` directory.
 The tests are written using the Jest testing framework and are designed to be run in the Node.js environment.

 Please note that this is a basic guide and might need to be adjusted based on the actual implementation of your custodialwalletutils library and its dependencies.